Introduction to Angular and ReactJS: Importance of Choosing the Right JavaScript Framework

 Overview of Angular

 Angular, a strong open-source framework created and supported by Google, has proven to be a top option for creating interactive web applications.
-It provides an extensive number of instruments and characteristics to simplify development and improve application performance.
+It provides an extensive number of instruments and characteristics to simplify complex web development and improve application performance.
+If you're thinking about upgrading from the previous versions, take a look at our article on moving from AngularJS to Angular.

 Key Features of Angular